Azure/azure-functions-templates/Functions.Templates/Documentation/documentDBIn.md

 - **Database name** or `databaseName` : The database containing the document.
 - **Collection name** or `collectionName` : The collection containing the document.
 - **Document ID** or `id` : The Id of the document to retrieve.
 This property supports bindings similar to `{queueTrigger}`, which will use the string value of the queue message as the document Id.
 This property is optional in the Azure Portal.
-- **SQL Query** or `sqlQuery` : A Cosmos DB SQL query used for retrieving multiple documents.
+- **SQL Query** or `sqlQuery` : Azure Cosmos DB SQL query used for retrieving multiple documents.
 The query supports runtime bindings.
 For example: `SELECT * FROM c where c.departmentId = {departmentId}`
-- **Cosmos DB account connection** or `connection` : This string must be an Application Setting set to the endpoint for your Cosmos DB account.
+- **Azure Cosmos DB account connection** or `connection` : This string must be an Application Setting set to the endpoint for your Azure Cosmos DB account.
 - **Input direction** or `direction`  : must be set to *"in"*.
 This parameter is automatically set if using the Azure Portal.

 The properties `id` and `sqlQuery` cannot be set at the same time.
 If neither `id` nor `sqlQuery` is set, the entire collection is retrieved.

 #### Azure Cosmos DB single document input code example for a C# queue trigger

-In this example, the Cosmos DB input binding will retrieve the document with the id that matches the queue message string and pass it to the 'document' parameter.
+In this example, the Azure Cosmos DB input binding will retrieve the document with the id that matches the queue message string and pass it to the 'document' parameter.
 If that document is not found, the 'document' parameter will be null.
 The document is then replaced with the modified document when the function exits.

 Input binding settings:
 ```javascript